 When are applications open?

 The UROP intake each year is timed to coincide with the summer vacation.
-Applications for the 2013 intake close at 5pm Friday October 19 2012.
+Applications for the 2014 intake are now open and close at 5pm Friday October 4 2013.
 Late applications will not be accepted.

 Benefits of participating in UROP